 The BA (Hons) Fashion Promotion course offers a creative, exploratory and dynamic approach to studying promotion in the fashion industry.
-This unique and distinctive course covers the visual and creative processes of fashion promotion, underpinned with business content and cultural and contextual theory.
+This distinctive course covers the visual and creative processes of fashion promotion, underpinned with business content and cultural and contextual theory.

 Technology and creativity are at the heart of the course.
 You will have exposure to a wide variety of promotional techniques and will have the option of tailoring your studies to your personal interests and career aspirations.